 - Storage costs for household items

 - Pet boarding

 Loss of use coverage can help provide the peace of mind and financial assistance you need in the event you are suddenly displaced from your home.
-Be sure to review your home insurance policy to make sure you are adequately covered.
+Be sure to review your home insurance policy or renters insurance policy to make sure you are adequately covered.